GregoryConrad/SmartSocket/README.md

 # SmartSocket
 Probably the easiest way to use sockets in java.
 Designed for simplicity and speed.

+Main selling points:
+- Reads all available bytes of a socket
+- Provides an easy way to interact with the socket and send data
+- Requires no exteranl libraries
+- Small size (just more than 100 lines of code!)
+- Lightweight

 More usage details will come shortly

 # Basic Usage